fivetran/dbt_twitter_organic_source/README.md

 ```

 ## Step 3: Define database and schema variables
-By default, this package will look for your Twitter Organic data in the `twitter_organic` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your Twitter Organic data in the `twitter` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Twitter Organic data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 vars: